1e Pension Provision Solutions Credit Suisse Collective Foundation 1e

 Actively managed investment groups/classes

 Actively managed investment groups feature active management by specialized portfolio managers.
 The objective is to maximize long-term performance in CHF.
 The investment groups are broadly diversified.
-The CSA Low-Risk Bond Strategy CHF investment group invests in bonds and the money market.
+The CSA Low-Risk Strategy CHF investment group invests in bonds.
+The investment group CSA Mixta-BVG 15 E invests in bonds, equities, real estate and the money market.
 The CSA 2 Mixta-BVG 25, CSA 2 Mixta-BVG 35, CSA 2 Mixta-BVG 45 and CSA 2 Mixta-BVG 75 investment groups exploit the opportunities in international diversification, investing globally in bonds, equities, real estate, and the money market as well as in Swiss mortgages.
-Investments in alternative investments supplement the CSA Mixta-BVG 15 Plus und CSA 2 Mixta-BVG 25 Plus investment groups.
+Investments in alternative investments supplement the CSA Mixta-BVG 15 Plus and CSA 2 Mixta-BVG 25 Plus investment groups.

 Indexed investment groups/classes